qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 ## Akamai (Linode)

 [The Linode Kubernetes Engine (LKE)](https://www.linode.com/products/kubernetes/) is a managed container orchestration engine built on top of Kubernetes.
 LKE enables you to quickly deploy and manage your containerized applications without needing to build (and maintain) your own Kubernetes cluster.
-All LKE instances are equipped with a fully-managed control plane at no additional cost.
+All LKE instances are equipped with a fully managed control plane at no additional cost.

 ### More on Linode Kubernetes Engine